It wasn't pertinent at the time, so it's lost now probably.

 I don't know.

-Uh so we'll have we'll have military integration into society.
+So we'll have military integration into society.

-That's going to change Things that should affect your planning that should affect your ability to rebuild.
+That should affect your ability to rebuild.

-You can actually get support from these people if you're in a position to where you can provide something that they need, you'll find that laws and shit are just swept out of the way to allow you to get this done because it now becomes a priority to secure foods, medicines, health care, and rebuild our economy and rebuild our defense.
+You'll find that laws and shit are just swept out of the way to allow you to get this done because it now becomes a priority to secure foods, medicines, health care, and rebuild our economy and rebuild our defense.

-So and your defense is only as good as your people.
+So, and your defense is only as good as your people.

 That's just the way it is.

-You got one person infected there in a pressurized environment like a submarine, and your whole crew is compromised in one day because they've all become infected, and then three days later they start showing symptoms on the early guys.
+You've got one person infected there in a pressurized environment like a submarine and your whole crew is compromised in one day because they've all become infected.

-Alright, this is all leading to a rise of a new male ethos.
+This is all leading to a rise of a new male ethos.

-So feminine feminism is gone because that was supported by the social order that was supported by the excess calories and the ability to have things like a court system.
+That was supported by the excess calories and the ability to have things like a court system.

 Our court system is shut down.